exercism/v3/languages/csharp/exercises/concept/expression-bodied-members/.docs/after.md

 #### Throw expressions

-`throw` expressions are an alternative to `throw` statements and are particularly useful when combined with ternary expressions.
+`throw` expressions are an alternative to `throw` statements and in particular can add to the power of ternary and other compound expressions.

 ```csharp
 string trimmed = str == null ? throw new ArgumentException() : str.Trim();
 ```

+If `str` is `null` in the avove code an exception is thrown.

 #### Reference